Neural Conditional Simulation for Complex Spatial Processes: Introduction

 We carry out experiments comparing NCS to classical methods for conditional simulation with two spatial processes: (i) a Gaussian process and (ii) a Brown--Resnick process \citep{BrownResnick1977, Kabluchko2009}, which is a non-Gaussian max-stable process commonly used to model spatial extremes \citep{Huser2014, Engelke2015, Davison2015}.
 In the former case, exact conditional simulation is both tractable and computationally efficient; this case study serves to validate NCS and verify that it correctly samples from the true predictive distribution.
 For the latter case, exact conditional simulation is computationally and analytically intractable in moderate to high dimensions \citep{Dombry2012}; the standard approximation involving Markov Chain Monte Carlo (MCMC) has been implemented in the \texttt{SpatialExtremes} package \citep{SpatialExtremes}.
 We show that NCS is both more accurate and computationally efficient than this standard approximation across a range of observed patterns and spatial process model parameters.
 From these case studies, we conclude that NCS is a viable methodology for sampling from intractable predictive distributions of spatial processes with both high accuracy and computational efficiency.

 The paper is organized as follows.
 Section~\ref{sec:method} provides an overview of score-based diffusion models for generative modeling, and describes how they can be adapted for conditional simulation of spatial processes.
-In Section~\ref{sec:casestudies}, we evaluate NCS on simulations from a Brown--Resnick spatial process and show that the NCS-generated simulations are representative of the true predictive distributions via a variety of evaluation metrics.
+In Section~\ref{sec:casestudies}, we evaluate NCS on simulations from a Brown--Resnick spatial process and show that the NCS-generated simulations are representative of the true predictive distributions via a variety of validation metrics.
+In Section~\ref{sec:da}, we apply our method to predict spatial extremes in the Red Sea.
 Finally, in Section~\ref{sec:discuss}, we discuss the limitations of NCS as well as possible extensions.